Notion vs Roam Research: Workspace or Networked Notes?

 Migration Between the Two

-Notion → Roam.
-Export Notion as Markdown + CSV.
-Roam imports Markdown but does not preserve Notion's database structure (databases become flat pages with table blocks).
-Block-level addressing has no Notion equivalent, so cross-references must be rebuilt manually.
+Notion to Roam starts with Markdown and CSV export.
+Roam imports Markdown but does not preserve Notion's database structure, so databases become flat pages with table blocks.
+Block-level addressing has no Notion equivalent, which means cross-references must be rebuilt manually.
 A 1,000-page Notion workspace takes 6-15 hours to migrate cleanly, and most users only migrate the notes that benefit from Roam's block-reference model.

-Roam → Notion.
-Export Roam as Markdown or EDN.
-Notion imports Markdown but does not preserve Roam's block-reference graph; references become broken links.
+Roam to Notion starts with Markdown or EDN export.
+Notion imports Markdown but does not preserve Roam's block-reference graph, so references become broken links.
 The daily-notes structure imports as flat dated pages.
 A 5,000-block Roam graph takes 4-10 hours to migrate.
 Per the Roam help page on exports, the EDN export contains the full graph but requires a custom import script for any tool that is not Roam.

-The pragmatic answer.
-Most users who try both end up keeping both for different jobs (Notion for projects, Roam for thinking) rather than migrating fully.
+The pragmatic answer is that most users who try both keep both for different jobs rather than migrating fully.
+Notion handles projects.
+Roam handles thinking.
 The cost of a clean migration usually exceeds the value.

 Real-World Workflows Compared

-A typical Notion day.
-Open the workspace dashboard.
-Update a project status in the projects database.
-Click into a project page and edit the spec.
-Add a meeting note as a child page; tag the relevant project and area.
-End of day: review the daily-tasks view, mark items complete.
-The pattern is database-driven and project-shaped.
+A typical Notion day starts at the workspace dashboard.
+You update a project status in the projects database, click into a project page, edit the spec, add a meeting note as a child page, tag the relevant project and area, then review the daily-tasks view at the end of the day.
+The pattern is database-driven and project-centric.

-A typical Roam day.
-Open today's daily note (auto-created).
-Capture five thoughts as bullets.
-Reference an earlier idea by typing [[concept name]]; Roam autocompletes from the graph.
-Click the reference to see every other place the concept appears.
-Branch into a deeper note when an idea wants room to grow.
-End of day: review the linked-references panel on three or four key concepts.
-The pattern is graph-driven and idea-shaped.
+A typical Roam day starts on today's auto-created daily note.
+You capture five thoughts as bullets, reference an earlier idea by typing [[concept name]], let Roam autocomplete from the graph, click the reference to see every other place the concept appears, and branch into a deeper note when an idea needs room.
+At the end of the day, you review the linked-references panel on three or four key concepts.
+The pattern is graph-driven and idea-centric.

 The two patterns answer different questions.
 Notion answers "what am I working on and what do I owe?"
 Roam answers "what was I thinking about and how does it connect?"